john-friedman/SEC-Parsers/readme.md

 Everything is WIP rn, so structure is fluid.
 Figure out good naming conventions and how to hide / show functions in packages.

 TODO:
-consider using lxml html parser
+consider using lxml html parser - it takes ~2-4 seconds to parse a file into xml. could be because i'm doing something dumb, but I think a decent amount of overhead is from beautiful soup.